Atlas-OS/docs/docs/en/localization.md

     Always use the same folder structure with the same file names as in the `en` folder as in your language.
 If you do not use the same folder structure and file names, your translated documentation will fail to load and build.

 ## Authoring your changes

+!!! question "Where do I push my changes during BETA?"

+    When you're ready to share your translations with the world, please submit a pull request in [:simple-github: Atlas-OS/Docs](https://github.com/Atlas-OS/docs/pulls) to the existing `i18n` branch, which will then be merged to the domain you're currently on.

 When you're ready to show off your translations to the world, submit a pull request to our [:simple-github: Atlas-OS/Docs](https://github.com/Atlas-OS/docs/pulls) repository with your files.
 In our [:material-handshake: Contribution Guidelines](./contributions.md), you can learn more about contributing and, in particular, contributing to our documentation.